Protect your site with brute force protection

 Failed login attempts, which contain the user’s IP address, attempted username or email address, and user agent information.

-Are you unable to enable the Brute force attack protection feature on your site?
-Check these tips to find out why.
+Having problems with the Brute force attack protection feature on your site?
+Check these tips to find out why and learn more about our error messages.

 Whenever someone tries to log in to your site, Brute Force Attack Protection feature looks at that person’s IP address and compares it with our global database of malicious IP addresses.